 We know that traveling and business go hand-in-hand.
 Whether you are traveling by car and staying in hotels, or waiting at the airport for your next flight, there is almost always a wireless network to connect to.
 The convenience is obvious, and we all like to maximize our time.
 However, unprotected wireless connections can leave your data vulnerable – this is the subject of a recent email from a friend.
+Protect your password.
 Through holiday trips and destination meetings, we at Zee Creative hope you travel safely and protect your data by choosing carefully how you use public wireless networks.

-dangers of public wireless networks
+Dangers of public wireless networks

 The convenience of wireless Internet access has made it very popular, and access can be found everywhere in coffee shops, airports, libraries etc. My message to you today is: avoid this temptation.
 There are a number of scary computer attacks that someone can perpetrate while sitting at a coffee shop, sipping a latte.
 These attacks are particularly devastating on “open wireless networks.”
 An open wireless network is one that is unencrypted.
 This means you can sit down at a table, open your wireless application on your computer, and connect without a password.
 These are the most dangerous kinds of wireless networks.